chancesmith/chance-smith-gatsby-blog/content/blog/rapid-prototyping-framework/index.md

 If you're going to move fast and learn, you need to be willing to fail.
 Like Facebook's motto, "Move fast and break things."

 In the Google Venture’s Design Sprint framework, you ideate, prototype, and user test all in just 5 days.
-When talking about the Design Sprint book, Eric Reis says you need a [prototype mindset](https://www.linkedin.com/pulse/prototype-mindset-eric-ries/).
+When talking about the Design Sprint book, Eric Ries says you need a [prototype mindset](https://www.linkedin.com/pulse/prototype-mindset-eric-ries/).

 > "Instead of taking weeks, months, or, heck, even years building some solution, you’re going to fake it.
 In one day, you’ll make a prototype that appears real, just like that Old West façade.
 And on the next day, your customers — like a movie audience — will forget their surroundings and just react."